nextcloud/documentation/developer_manual/design/layout.rst

 * Responsiveness for different browsers, browser sizes and devices
 * Typical interface patterns in other similar apps in the market

+The `content Vue component <https://nextcloud-vue-components.netlify.app/#/Components/App%20containers?id=content>`_ wraps your entire app.
 While the arrangement of components in your app is dependent on what your app does, most Nextcloud apps typically have 3 levels of hierarchy.
 Some commonly used layouts are:

 * Navigation → content → sidebar (and a couple of variations of it, e.g. without the sidebar)